 Relational and Modular biases manifest in hierarchical architectures.
 This also allows them to add more interpretability to the architecture.
 Two-step hybrid policies~\shortcite{mu-tmlr22a}, for example, demonstrate an explicit method to make policies more interpretable through splitting actions into pruners and selector modules.
 On the other hand, routing hierarchies explicitly capture modularity using sub-modules that a separate policy can use for routing them~\shortcite{shu-iclr18a,yang-neurips20a}.

-\paragraph{Capturing Invariances in Architectures.} Specialized architectures can also help capture invariance in the problem.
+\paragraph{Capturing Invariances in Architectures.} Specialized architectures also help capture invariance in the problem.
 Symbolic Networks~\shortcite{garg-icml20a,sharma-uai22a} train a set of shared parameters for Relational MDPs by first converting them to Graphs and then capturing node embeddings using Neural Networks.
 Homomorphic Networks~\shortcite{vanderpol-neurips20a} capture symmetry into specialized MLP and CNN architectures.
 An alternate approach to incorporating symmetry is through basis functions~\shortcite{wang-icarcv16a}.

-Attention mechanisms can explicitly capture entity-factored scenarios~\shortcite{janisch-arxiv20a,shanahan-icml20a,zhou-arxiv22a}.
-Relational and Graph Networks can capture additional relational inductive biases explicitly.
-Linear Relation Networks~\shortcite{mambelli-arxiv22a} provides such an architecture that scales linearly with the number of objects.
+Attention mechanisms explicitly help capture entity-factored scenarios~\shortcite{janisch-arxiv20a,shanahan-icml20a,zhou-arxiv22a}.
+Relational and Graph Networks capture additional relational inductive biases explicitly.
+Linear Relation Networks~\shortcite{mambelli-iclr22a} provides an architecture that scales linearly with the number of objects.
 Graph networks have also been used to model an agent's morphology in embodied control explicitly~\shortcite{wang-iclr18a,olivia-ijcnn22a}.

-\paragraph{Specialized Modules.} A class of methods combines the best of both worlds by capturing invariance in additional specialized modules.
-Such modules can capture relational structure in semantic meaning~\shortcite{lampinen-icml22a}, relational encoders for auxiliary models~\shortcite{guo-iclr22a}, or specialized architectures for incorporating domain knowledge~\shortcite{payani-arxiv20a}.
+\paragraph{Specialized Modules.} These are a class of methods that combines the best of both worlds by capturing invariance in additional specialized modules.
+Such modules capture relational structure in semantic meaning~\shortcite{lampinen-icml22a}, relational encoders for auxiliary models~\shortcite{guo-iclr22a}, or specialized architectures for incorporating domain knowledge~\shortcite{payani-arxiv20a}.